 Physicians or groups of physicians, midwives or nurse practitioners operating independently-owned laboratories solely to perform waived or PPMP tests on their own patients are exempt from LSL registration requirements and must obtain CLIA certification through the Physician Office Laboratory Evaluation Program (POLEP).
-Information on CLIA certification for physician office laboratories may be obtained by visiting the POLEP website at www.wadsworth.org/regulatory/polep or by contacting POLEP at CLIA@health.ny.gov or (518) 485-5352.
+Information on CLIA certification for physician office laboratories may be obtained by visiting the POLEP website at www.wadsworth.org/regulatory/polep or by contacting POLEP at CLIA@health.ny.gov.